How much term life insurance can you buy?

 People in their 50s often choose a 10, 15, or 20-year term life policy, which can cost around $45 per month.

 #4 – Which is better, term or whole life insurance?

 It depends on your needs.
-It would be wise to research the difference between term life insurance vs whole life insurance.
+It would be wise to research the difference between term life insurance vs. whole life insurance.

-#5 – What should I pay for term life insurance?
+#5 – Who needs life insurance?